Wisdom ID Who's Failing? Reality Check Other Ways Insights False Idols Conclusions Background

 Whereas at first glance these examples may seem to include incomparable "apples and oranges", we all participate in both the macro and micro levels of society, and it's vitally important to understand the relative effectiveness of local vs. global institutions.
 And, when we learn what works, we may wish to reform our society or even to design our own society, so it's important to look at intentional communities both historic (Amish) and modern (The Farm) as well as those which have evolved chaotically over millenia (Anglo-European and Southern Paiute).

 Full disclosure: Max has direct personal experience with the following societies: Anglo-European, Pacific Northwest Indians, Southern Paiutes, Hot Springs Ranch, Maya, Amish, Yoruba, Scottish Highlanders, and Berber.
-For knowledge of the rest, he is indebted to anthropologist John Reader, the Peaceful Societies project of the University of Alabama at Birmingham Department of Anthropology, and individual anthropologists including Conrad Arensberg, John Hostetler, Carobeth Laird, Elizabeth Marshall Thomas, and many others.
+For knowledge of the rest, he is indebted to anthropologist John Reader, the Peaceful Societies project of the University of North Carolina at Greensboro, and individual anthropologists including Conrad Arensberg, John Hostetler, Carobeth Laird, Elizabeth Marshall Thomas, and many others.

 Top